makerdao/pe-checklists/spell/d3m-checklist.md

       - [ ] bump `Chainlog` version
   - Ensure the following functionality is covered with tests
     - `D3MPlan`
-      - [ ] IF Liquidity pool token exists, it matches the address in Exec sheet
       - [ ] IF `operator` exist, it matches the address in Exec sheet
-      - [ ] State variable values match values in Executive sheet
+      - [ ] IF other `State variable` values specified in Exec sheet, they are set correctly
       - E2E test
         - [ ] `targetAssets` can be updated (either through setting `targetRate` or `targetAsset` directly)
         - [ ] `getTargetAssets` returns correct amount